-The Council's Capital programme supports a range of priorities in the new City Plan, but continues to have a focus on economic regeneration.
-The four-year programme from 2019/2020 to 2022/2023 totals £376m, including £158m of new start schemes.
-This will help support Sunderland to contribute towards the key priorities as set out in the City Plan.
+The Council's Capital programme supports a range of priorities in the City Plan but continues to have a focus on economic regeneration.
+The four-year programme from 2020/2021 to 2023/2024 totals £456m, including £271m of new start schemes.
+This will help support Sunderland to contribute towards the key priorities in the City Plan.